 The possible contingent liabilities arising from these actions would be adverse costs in favour of the Respondents if the Company were to be unsuccessful.
 The company won the substantive hearing in November 10, 2015.
 In 2016, the company recognized Other Income of \$443,891 comprising the return of legal costs as awarded by the court.
-An appeal was heard before the Court of Appeals in Bermuda on March 27, 2017.
+An appeal was heard before the Court of Appeals in Bermuda on March 27, 2017, which the Company lost.
+Operating expenses include legal fees of \$705,171 related to the appeal and the award of costs to Kingboard.
 Although the company lost the appeal, an out-of-court settlement is being negotiated.
-If a settlement is not reached, the company intends to pursue the appeal it filed before the Privy Council on April 13, 2017.
+In 2017, a settlement was not reached hence the Company filed the appeal before the Privy Council.
+In April 3, 2018, the Company entered into a settlement agreement.
+See Note 14.